Frequently Asked Questions

 What does CLI mean?
 How do I become one?

 CLI means Certified Legal Intern.
-A CLI is a student or graduate who has participated in the St. Thomas University School of Law Clinical Skills Program.
+A CLI is a student or graduate who has participated in the St. Thomas University College of Law Clinical Skills Program.
 Through the Clinic, students become certified by the Florida Supreme Court to represent clients in court under supervision of a Florida licensed attorney pursuant to Rule 11.
 Upon graduation and before being sworn into the Florida Bar, the CLI status can be renewed on the student’s behalf by their employer to permit them to represent clients in the Florida public sector such as state attorney, public defender, legal aid, or municipal attorney’s offices.
-The only way to become a CLI is to participate in one of St. Thomas University School of Law Clinics.
+The only way to become a CLI is to participate in one of St. Thomas University College of Law Clinics/Externships.

 What is OCI?
 How does it work?